Fortschritt/django-group-access/docs/api.rst

 ``control_relation``: The "child" relation that controls access to the class.

-``unrestricted_manager``: Attribute name to use for a manager that will return unrestricted querysets by default (most useful if you're using the middleware that automcatically applies access control based on the currently logged in user).
+``unrestricted_manager``: Attribute name to use for a manager that will return unrestricted querysets by default (most useful if you're using the middleware that automatically applies access control based on the currently logged in user).

 ``auto_filter``: Determines if this model class is included in the automatic filtering provided by the middleware.